PoloOnTheGo/end_to_end_ML_project/README.md

     $ git config --global user.name "John Doe"
     $ git config --global user.email johndoe@example.com

+Create setup.py - this is responsible for creating the machine learning application as a package amd that can be then installed as a package by pip install ..

 ##### 2. Data Ingestion
 ##### 3. Data Transformation
 ##### 4. Model Trainer